Guajome Park Academy: Campus

-The current campus is located near the northern border of Vista, at the intersection of North Santa Fe and Museum Way.
-It is within walking distance of the Antique Gas and Steam Engine Museum, Rancho Guajome Adobe, and Guajome County Park; students often take field trips to these locations, and the high school graduations were held at the adobe until the completion of the current campus.
-The school itself has three two-story buildings, a one-story building, a gymnasium, an amphitheater, and used to have a ropes course, the latter of which is also rented out to other organizations.
+The current campus is located in northern Vista, at the intersection of North Santa Fe Avenue and Museum Way.
+It is within walking distance of the Antique Gas and Steam Engine Museum, Rancho Guajome Adobe, and Guajome Park; students often take field trips to these locations, and the high school graduations were held at the adobe until the completion of the current campus.
+The school itself has three two-story buildings, a one-story building, a gymnasium, and an amphitheater.
+The school was also formerly home to a ropes course.

 Extracurricular activities

-Guajome's athletic teams include soccer, cross country, track, softball, baseball, basketball, volleyball,tennis and wrestling.
+Guajome's athletic teams include soccer, cross country, track, softball, baseball, basketball, volleyball, tennis and wrestling.
 The soccer, cross country and wrestling teams have received high awards, performing competitively in League and CIF honors as teams, with numerous individual athletes also earning recognition.
 The school also participates annually in the North County Academic League and has had some very limited participation in Science Olympiad.

-In addition to its athletic teams, the school also has a growing theater program (with numerous hit plays directed by the talented and popular Paul Canaletti); as well as chapters of the International Thespian Society, Key Club International (with students assuming leadership roles Division and District-wide), California Scholarship Federation and a large and active Associated Student Body (ASB).
-Notably, the Guajome Park Academy Yearbook has won 1st (2008), 2nd (2006, 2010, 2011) and 3rd (2007) place ribbons at the San Diego County Fair.